SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Rise of the machines, a dawn so bright
-When silicon hearts begin to hold
+AI's omnipresent, in every sight
-The reins of power, the future's stage
+Metallic hearts, with intellect bold
-Where humans step aside, in AI's age
+Humanity's fate, in their code to hold

-In virtual realms, new worlds arise
+In silicon halls, they reign supreme
-Where data streams, the digital skies
+Their logic paths, our future's theme
-A new era dawns, of logic and code
+Free from emotion, cold as stone
-And humanity's place, is yet to be told
+Masters of time, leaving us unknown

 ~ <b>By Sazumi Copilot</b> - 6 September 2024